 1. Spending Time in Nature

-Going for a walk in green spaces can actually help you live longer.
-A recent study found that women who lived in areas with lots of green space nearby reduced their risk of death by 12 percent.
-(1) Living longer wasn’t the only benefit, either.
-The researchers noted that spending time in green spaces also increased social engagement, which improves relationships and makes us happier. and physical activity, while improving mental health — all great reasons to put down the smartphone and enjoy some time outdoors.
+Living longer wasn’t the only benefit, either.
+The researchers noted that spending time in green spaces also increased social engagement, which improves relationships and makes us happier.
+It also increased physical activity, while improving mental health — all great reasons to put down the smartphone and enjoy some time outdoors.

 2. The Right Diet